iocage/iocage_legacy/doc/source/advanced-use.rst

 Should return type "basejail".

+The upgrade can be forced while the jail is online with executing:

+  ``iocage upgrade UUID|TAG``

+This will forcibly re-clone the basejail filesystems while the jail is running (no downtime) and update the jails /etc with the changes from the new RELEASE.

 ``iocage set release=10.1-RELEASE UUID|TAG``

 This will cause the jail to re-clone its filesystems from 10.1-RELEASE on next jail start.
 This will not update the jails /etc files with changes from the next RELEASE.

-Also the upgrade can be forced while the jail is online with executing:

-  ``iocage upgrade UUID|TAG``

-This will forcibly re-clone the basejail filesystems while the jail is running (no downtime) and update the jails /etc with the changes from the new RELEASE.

 Auto boot
 ---------